hyuseinleshov/hyuseinleshov/README.md

-# </> Hyusein Lesho
+# </> Hyusein Leshov

 **`Web Developer (Student/Learner/Creator)`**

 I am a Java Web Development student with a deep interest in building dynamic and scalable web applications.
 My goal is to leverage Java’s powerful capabilities to create solutions that are both innovative and effective.
 From backend development with Spring Boot to designing interactive front-end experiences, I am dedicated to mastering the full stack.
-Join me on my journey as I explore new technologies, share my projects, and contribute to open-source communities on my GitHub and [LinkedIn](https://www.linkedin.com/in/hyuseinlesho/) profiles.
+Join me on my journey as I explore new technologies, share my projects, and contribute to open-source communities on my GitHub and [LinkedIn](https://www.linkedin.com/in/hyuseinleshov/) profiles.

 ---